Yesterday, 4:23 p.m. Here, on the east coast of the US, where it was already dark.

 What I wrote:

 I seem to be starting things this week.
-So much that it begins to seem manic, or like another person – a person who has been reading Danielle LaPorte’s “Firestarter Sessions” and Soul Without Shame and The Game of Life and How to Play It all at the same time.
+So much that it begins to seem manic, or like another person – a person who has been reading too many self help books at the same time.

 A person who suddenly understands that, in order to start a fire, you have to light a match; in order to get in the game, you have to be willing to play.